 Working with Items in your List

-Tap any item in your List to open it, or long press any item to show the item Actions.
-They make it easy to Tag, Archive, Favorite, Delete, and Share any item.
+Tap any item in your List to open it or long-press any item to show the item actions: Tag, Archive, Favorite, Delete and Share.

 Opening Saved Items

 When you open items in Pocket, they will open in Article View or Web View.
 Article View is Pocket’s signature reading mode, which strips out ads, sidebars, and other distracting content so you can read comfortably.
 You can also adjust your reading background and font, and even highlight passages that you want to remember.

 Web View allows you to open items and see them in their original format, as they appear if you opened them in a web browser.

 What’s in the filters menu?

 When you open up Pocket for Android, you’re taken to your Home tab, where your List of saved items is displayed.
 If you tap Home again, this will reveal the filters menu, where you can navigate to other areas of Pocket.